-- Older persons (DPH26);
+• Older persons (DPH30);

 - People with disabilities (DPH40);

-- People who wish to build their own home (DPH30);
+- Self-build and custom housebuilding (DPH34);

-- Build to Rent:
+- Build to Rent;

 - Co-Living; and

-- Gypsy and Traveller community (DPH29).
+- Gypsy and traveller community (DPH33).

 Where applicable, specific policies on the different accommodation types are identified against each of the above.